Learning a Group-Aware Policy for Robot Navigation: Background and Related Work

 \section{Background and Related Work}

 The goal of human-aware robot navigation is to enable robots to move safely, efficiently, and socially appropriately in natural human environments.
-To achieve safe and efficient navigation, prior research has investigated reactive methods for motion planning (e.g.,~\cite{van2011reciprocal,luo2018porca}) and considered modeling pedestrian intention (e.g.,~\cite{katyal2020intent}).
-To realize social appropriateness, previous works have explored learning from human data (e.g.,~\cite{robicquet2016learning,luber2012socially,shiomi2014towards,sebastian2017socially,doi:10.1177/0278364915619772,pellegrini2009you}) and used handcrafted rules as planning constraints (e.g.,~\cite{bera2017sociosense,johnson2018socially,kirby2009companion,truong2016dynamic}).
-One notable approach is the Social Force Model (SFM)~\cite{helbing1995social}, which is based on the proxemics theory~\cite{hall1966hidden} and attempts to model pedestrian social motion using a combination of attractive and repulsive forces.
-This approach has been adapted and extended for crowd simulation (e.g.,~\cite{farina2017walking}) and robot navigation (e.g.,~\cite{ferrer2014proactive,ratsamee2013human}).
+To achieve safe and efficient navigation, prior research has investigated reactive methods for motion planning \cite{van2011reciprocal,luo2018porca} and considered modeling pedestrian intention \cite{katyal2020intent}.
+To realize social appropriateness, previous works have explored learning from human data \cite{robicquet2016learning,luber2012socially,shiomi2014towards,sebastian2017socially,doi:10.1177/0278364915619772,pellegrini2009you} and used handcrafted rules as planning constraints \cite{bera2017sociosense,johnson2018socially,kirby2009companion,truong2016dynamic}.
+One notable approach is the Social Force Model ~\cite{helbing1995social}, which is based on the proxemics theory~\cite{hall1966hidden} and attempts to model pedestrian social motion using a combination of attractive and repulsive forces.
+This approach has been adapted and extended for crowd simulation \cite{farina2017walking} and robot navigation \cite{ferrer2014proactive,ratsamee2013human}.

 While prior research on human-aware robot navigation has mostly regarded humans as individual agents, increasing efforts have considered how mobile robots should interact with human social groups.
 We consider human social groups as two categories---\emph{static} and \emph{dynamic} social groups.
 Static social groups are commonly seen in social events (e.g., a cocktail party), where people gather together in small groups for conversation.
-In contrast, dynamic social groups are groups of people walking together, and possibly engaging in conversations during walking, toward shared destinations.
-Previous research has investigated how to enable robots to recognize (e.g.,~\cite{swofford2019improving}) and approach (e.g., ~\cite{kato2015may,gomez2014fast}) static, standing social groups, while taking account of the size and formation of the groups.
+Dynamic social groups are groups of people walking together, and possibly engaging in conversations during walking, toward shared destinations.
+Previous research has investigated how to enable robots to recognize \cite{swofford2019improving} and approach \cite{kato2015may,gomez2014fast} static, standing social groups, while taking account of the size and formation of the groups.